Easy Vanilla Matcha Latte

 If you want to skip the froth, you may also make matcha latte by mixing all ingredients by hand or by shaking them in a tightly closed container.

-however, it’s better to froth the milk to make matcha latte, because that way you get a lighter, airy texture (in other words, it tastes better!)
+However, if you have the time, I strongly recommend to froth the milk to make matcha latte, because that way you get a lighter, airy texture (in other words, it tastes better!).

 Unfortunately, you can’t make matcha powder by grinding regular green tea leaf: matcha is made from tea leaves that get a special processing (shading).